iterative/helm-charts/CONTRIBUTING.md

 ### Kind cluster
-Kind cluster does not expose ports by default.
-To enable ingress, you need to create cluster with following command:
+Kind does not expose ports by default.
+To enable this, you need to create the cluster with the following command:

 ```cli
 $ kind create cluster --config kind-config.yaml